The Contagiousness of Puerperal Fever

 "The Contagiousness of Puerperal Fever" is an essay written by Oliver Wendell Holmes which first appeared in The New England Quarterly Journal of Medicine in 1843.
 It was later reprinted in the Medical Essays in 1855.
 It is included as Volume 38, Part 5 of the Harvard Classics series.

 Synopsis

-In just under 12,000 words Holmes argues forcefully and convincingly that the rampant infection killing women within a few days of childbirth was caused mainly through infection spread by their birth attendants.
+In just under 12,000 words, Holmes argues that the rampant infection killing women within a few days of childbirth was caused mainly through infection spread by their birth attendants.
 He also laid down well-thought out and easy to execute behaviors through which the spread of infection could be contained.

 History

 Holmes developed an interest in puerperal fever by accident.
 In 1836 Holmes graduated from Harvard Medical School.
 He was Professor of Anatomy and Physiology at Dartmouth College from 1838 to 1840.
 In 1840 Holmes went back to Boston, took up general practice, and joined the Boston Society for Medical Improvement.
 At one of the meetings of the Society a report was presented about a physician who had performed a post mortem examination of a woman who had died from puerperal fever.
 Within a week that doctor himself died of infection, seemingly contracted when he was wounded during the autopsy he had conducted on the dead woman.
 The report stated that during the time interval between when the physician received the wound and then subsequently died from it, all the women whom he had attended during childbirth contracted puerperal fever.
 This report seems to have convinced Holmes that, as he wrote, "The disease, known as Puerperal Fever, is so far contagious as to be frequently carried from patient to patient by physicians and nurses."

 The end of the essay included eight steps which birth attendants needed to adhere to in order to prevent the spread of infection from patient to patient, especially infected patients to susceptible women after childbirth.
 Until this time in history these eight rules were the most definitive standard so far published on the control of this terrifying illness.
 Adhering to these protocols likely saved innumerable lives around the world.